chrisalexander/blog/_posts/2010/2010-05-24-chrome-to-phone-now-available-for-froyo-users.md

 Now, you can go download the application to your phone, and install the Chrome extension, and everything just works!

-{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2010/03/chrome5.png" %}The system uses a service built on the Google App Engine.
+{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2010/03/chrome5.png" %}

+The system uses a service built on the Google App Engine.
 The Chrome extension makes a request to that service, telling it what page you're viewing and what Google account you're logged in with.

 The App Engine site then posts this off to the Google push servers, which nudge it down to your phone, which then fires up the application you install and starts the browser accordingly!